JustBennnn/minecraftstats/README.md

 print("Most recent game mode played:", stats.overall_duels.recent_games[0])
 ```

-The easiest way to retrieve stats is by getting the data returned by the API with `get_user_stats()`, and then passing
+The best way to retrieve stats is by creating a variable which uses `ms.get_user_stats()` to get the Hypixel
-that as a kwarg into the desired class.
-Then you can access the stats as attributes to the class.
+user's data, and then accessing different stats as attributes to the variable.

-The next example shows getting stats from an individual game mode in the duels lobby.
+The next examples show how those attributes can be accessed.

 ```python
 print(list(stats.uhc_duels.__fields__.keys())) #show all available stats for uhc_duels